-The environmental justice advisory group advises the MPCA Commissioner on the implementation of the agency's environmental justice framework, provides feedback on its effectiveness, and offers suggestions for future improvements.
+The environmental justice advisory group (EJAG) advises the MPCA commissioner on the implementation of the agency's environmental justice framework, provides feedback on its effectiveness, and offers suggestions for future improvements.
 This includes:

 - Providing recommendations to the MPCA commissioner on improvements to policies and procedures to ensure integration of environmental justice principles into the MPCA’s work.

 - Collaborating with the MPCA to improve civic engagement with environmental justice communities and acting as liaisons to strengthen communications and relationships between environmental justice communities and the MPCA.

 - Sharing oral history and community experiences so the agency can better understand the communities they serve and inform community-based solutions.

 The MPCA commissioner selects members with input from a selection committee that includes external stakeholders and current EJAG members.
 The commissioner will strive to appoint a diverse group of people from various parts of the state, with a variety of backgrounds and skills.

 Applications for new membership

 We have received over 40 applications from individuals from across Minnesota.
 We have begun our selection process and will be contacting all applicants by the end of March on the status of their applications.

 Andrea Gierok’s interest and focus on environmental justice is rooted in environmental health, health equity, and food security.
 Gierok currently serves as the Statewide Health Improvement Partnership (SHIP) coordinator and is active in health equity and healthy food access issues in Winona County.
 She is also an associate professor of public health at Winona State University.